 Bad marks: Only one definition for bad marks may be added to the script

-It is not possible to include text, bar code or assembly mask objects in a script.
+It is not possible to include assembly mask or test coupon objects in a script.
 These must be added to the panel by the user after the script has been run.

-Use the buttons at the bottom of the script manager to create and save frame objects, or to save scripts.
-Right-click in the frame objects list to delete an object.
+Use the buttons at the bottom of the script list to save scripts.
 Right-click in the scripts list to delete, rename, import or export a script.

 Scripts are stored together with the user's program settings.
 To share a script with another user, export the script to a file and send the file to the other user for import into their script manager.